Manna Dey

+For his contribution to Indian music, Dey received numerous honours.
+He was awarded the Padma Shri in 1971, the Padma Bhushan in 2005, and the Dadasaheb Phalke Award in 2007.

+He belonged to the Bhendibazaar gharana and trained under Ustad Aman Ali Khan.

 Early life

 Dey was born in a Bengali family to Mahamaya and Purna Chandra Dey on 1 May 1919 in Calcutta (Now Kolkata).
 Besides his parents, his youngest paternal uncle, Sangeetacharya Krishna Chandra Dey highly inspired and influenced him.
 He received his early education at Indu Babur Pathshala, a small pre-primary school.
 He started doing stage shows in school from 1929.
 He attended Scottish Church Collegiate School and Scottish Church College.
 He participated in sports events like wrestling and boxing in his college days, taking training from Gobar Guha.
 He graduated from Vidyasagar College.

 Dey began taking music lessons from Krishna Chandra Dey and Ustad Dabir Khan.
 During this period of learning, he stood first for three consecutive years in three different categories of inter-collegiate singing competitions.